 Policy and procedure manual

-The policy applies to all employees, volunteers, and others who deal with the public or other third parties on behalf of IKEA.
+The policy applies to all co-workers, volunteers, and others who deal with the public or other third parties on behalf of IKEA.

 3.1 Our Commitment

 IKEA’s vision is to “Create a better everyday life for the many people”.
 IKEA’s ambition is to become the best retailer to work for and shop at, and our solutions must represent our values, culture, and IKEA uniqueness and business needs.
 Together, we can maintain an environment of openness, mutual respect, trust and flexibility.
 IKEA is a value driven company, committed to high ethical standards, humanistic values, and a strong and living IKEA culture.
 Our culture promotes valuing differences as well as similarities of all people.

 Diversity at IKEA is actualized when people treat each other respectfully regardless of their differences, when members of different groups feel comfortable and confident to apply their various perspectives and approaches.